 The Company assesses whether it is the primary beneficiary of the hedge funds and private equity funds in which it holds a variable interest in the form of general partner interests.
 In each instance, the Company has determined that it is not the primary beneficiary and therefore need not consolidate the hedge funds or private equity funds.
 The Company's general partnership interests, additional capital commitments, and management fees receivable represent its maximum exposure to loss.
-The Company's general partnership interests and management fees receivable are included in other assets on the consolidated statement of financial condition.
+The Company's general partnership and management fees receivable are included in other assets on the consolidated statement of financial condition.

-The following tables set forth the total VIE assets, the carrying value of the Company's variable interests, and the Company's maximum exposure to loss in Company-sponsored non-consolidated VIEs in which the Company holds variable interests and other non-consolidated VIEs in which the Company holds variable interests at June 30, 2015:
+The following tables set forth the total VIE assets, the carrying value of the Company's variable interests, and the Company's maximum exposure to loss in Company-sponsored non-consolidated VIEs in which the Company holds variable interests and other non-consolidated VIEs in which the Company holds variable interests at June 30, 2016:

-At June 30, 2015
+At June 30, 2016

-Carrying Value of the E aximum xposure
+Total Carrying V Company's Va Capital Maximum Exposure to Loss in Non-consolidated

-Total Company's Variable Interest Capital tal to Loss in Non-consolidated
+VI VIE Assets (1) Assets (2) Liabilities Commitments VIEs

-VI E Assets (1) Assets (2) Liabilities Commitments VIEs
+Hedge funds \$ 60,100 \$ 656 \$ \$ \$ 656

-Hedge funds \$ 64,900 \$ 760 \$ \$ \$ 760
+Private equity funds 37,100 15 2 17

-Private equity funds 75,400 27 2 29
+Total \$ 97,200 \$ 671 \$ \$ 2 \$ 673

-Total \$ 140,300 \$ 787 \$ \$ 2 \$ 789
+(1) Represents the total assets of the VIEs and does not represent the Company's interests in the VIEs.

-- (1) Represents the total assets of the VIEs and does not represent the Company's interests in the VIEs. - (2) Represents the Company's interests in the VIEs and is included in other assets on the consolidated statement of financial condition.
+(2) Represents the Company's interests in the VIEs and is included in other assets on the consolidated statement of financial condition.